 - Choose to maintain your app as unsupported for certain design types.

 Currently, we have whitelisted all the apps to be available in their supported contexts.
 In the future, we'll provide a way for you to specify the contexts for you app.
-Follow the Developers Community for updates.
+Follow the Developers Community(opens in a new tab or window) for updates.

 Manage unsupported features